Automotive & Road Transport

 in the industry, “Qsources” became a standard

-Qsources has pioneered the development of specialized sound sources and shakers that were first tailored for automotive testing.
-Qsources products are widely utilized in NVH processes such as Transfer Path Analysis (TPA), Frequency Response Function (FRF) measurements, vibro-acoustic transfer functions, airborne sound quantification, and modal analysis.
+Qsources has pioneered the development of specialized sound sources and shakers which were first tailored for automotive testing.
+Qsources products are widely utilized in NVH processes such as Transfer Path Analysis (TPA), Frequency Response Function (FRF) measurements, vibro-acoustic transfer functions, airborne sound quantification, and experimental modal analysis.

 Some applications